Distributed Block-diagonal Approximation Methods for Regularized Empirical Risk Minimization: A Block-diagonal Approximation Framework

-to obtain the update direction $\DAL^t$, where $B_t$ is some symmetric matrix selected to approximate $G^*$.
-The first term in \eqref{eq:quadratic} is a second-order approximation of $G^*$.
-The matrix $B_t$ can vary over iterations and there is a wide range of choices of it, depending on the scenario.
-Note that it is usually hard to solve \eqref{eq:quadratic} to optimality, thus approximate solutions are considered in our algorithm.
-We will discuss the selection of $B_t$ in Section \ref{sec:implement}, and the analysis in Section \ref{sec:analysis} shows that as long as the objective of \eqref{eq:quadratic} is strongly convex enough, even if $B_t$ is indefinite and \eqref{eq:quadratic} is solved only roughly, $\DAL^t$ will be a descent direction.
+to obtain the update direction $\DAL^t$, where $B_t$ for each $t$ is some symmetric matrix selected to approximate $\nabla^2 G^*(\AL^t)$ (note that since $\nabla G^*$ is Lipschitz continuous, $G^*$ is twice-differentiable almost everywhere so we at least have the generalized Hessian), and there is a wide range of choices for it, depending on the scenario.
+Note that it is usually hard to solve \eqref{eq:quadratic} to optimality unless $B_t$ is diagonal.
+Therefore, we consider only attaining approximate solutions for \eqref{eq:quadratic}.
+We will discuss the selection of $B_t$ in Section \ref{sec:implement}.
+The general analysis in Section \ref{sec:analysis} shows that as long as the objective of \eqref{eq:quadratic} is strongly convex enough (in the sense that the strong convexity parameter is large enough), even if $B_t$ is indefinite and \eqref{eq:quadratic} is solved only roughly, $\DAL^t$ will be a descent direction.
+On the other hand, when $B_t$ approximates $\nabla^2 G^*(\AL^t)$ well as in our choice, the analysis in Section~\ref{subsec:improved} shows that the convergence speed can be highly improved, making the algorithm more communication-efficient.

-Regarding the step size $\eta_t$, we consider two line search strategies.
-The first is the exact line search strategy, in which we minimize the objective function along the obtained update direction:
+Regarding the step size $\eta_t$, we investigate two line search strategies.
+The first is the exact line search strategy, in which we minimize the objective function along the update direction:

-However, this approach usually is not practical unless \eqref{eq:exact_linesearch} can be minimized easily.
-Therefore, in general, we consider a backtracking line search strategy using a modified Armijo rule suggested by \citet{PT07a}.
+However, this approach is not practical unless \eqref{eq:exact_linesearch} can be solved easily.
+Therefore, in general, we apply a backtracking line search strategy using a modified Armijo rule suggested by \citet{PT07a}.
 Given $\beta,\tau \in (0,1)$, our procedure finds the smallest integer $i \geq 0$ such that $\eta = \beta^i$ satisfies

 where